argonautproject/us-core-patient-data-feed/spec.md

 2. Resource and Filter Support
    1. Servers SHALL support at least one resource type from the list in Table 1.
    1. Servers that support the US Core Encounter profile SHALL support subscriptions for Encounter resources.
-Specifically:
-      - SHALL support `Encounter` criteria
    1. Servers that support the US Core Laboratory Result Observation profile SHALL support subscriptions for Observation resources.
 Specifically:
       - SHALL support `Observation?category=laboratory` criteria
       - SHALL accept subscription requests for Observation resources that don't include a category filter.
 When accepting Observation subscriptions without a category filter, servers SHOULD append any implicit limits to the subscription.
 For example: